archilex/advanced-tables-docs/README.md

 *Tip: If you get a `402 error`, most likely you forgot to add the colon and fingerprint.*

-### Setting up Advanced Tables in Filament Panels (including Relation Managers and Table Widgets)
+### Setting up Advanced Tables in Filament Panels (including Relation Managers, Table Widgets, and Panel Pages)

 *If using Filament's standalone Table Builder, please refer to the [Filament Table Builder setup instructions](#setting-up-advanced-tables-in-filament-table-builder)*